 Palliative Care is a special kind of health care for individuals and families who are living with a life-limiting illness that is usually at an advanced stage.

-The goal is to provide comfort and dignity for the person living with the illness as well as the best quality of life for both the patient and his or her family.
+The goal is to provide comfort and dignity for the person living with the illness as well as the best quality of life for both the patient and their family.

 An important objective is the relief of pain and other symptoms.